Disability Insurance

 Fixed for the life of the policy, these can’t change with time unless you alter your cover.
 If you buy long term Disability Insurance when you’re young and healthy, when premiums are usually the cheapest, guaranteed premiums typically work out more cost-effective as they don’t rise with time.

-However, guaranteed premiums are the most expensive option.
-Moreover, they’re not be suitable for everyone.
+However, guaranteed premiums are the most expensive option, but don’t write them off before you’ve examined all your options.
 For example, manual workers often get better rates with age-banded premiums.
-It’s therefore best not to discount anything until you’ve examined all your options.

 IMPORTANT NOTICE ⚠️

-Beware reviewable premiums.
-Some inferior policies (for example Payment Protection Insurance or PPI) use these premiums.
-Here, the insurer can increase your premiums as it sees fit for any reason, such as if it experiences a spike in claims one year.
+Be wary of reviewable premiums.
+Some inferior policies (for example Payment Protection Insurance or PPI) use these, meaning they can increase your premiums as it sees fit for any reason, such as if the provider experiences a spike in claims one year.

-If you take out a policy and develop a disability, the following steps offer a basic outline of how to claim:
+If you take out a policy and are unable to work due to an accident or illness, the following steps provide a simple guide on how to make a claim:

-• Fill in a claims form.
-Most insurers let you do this online.
-Also expect to offer evidence of your disability, for example a doctor’s note or diagnosis from a consultant.
+• Fill in a claims form (most insurers let you do this online) and expect to submit evidence of your disability, for example a doctor’s note or diagnosis from a consultant

-• At the end of your deferral period, if you still aren’t well enough to work, your insurer starts paying your agreed monthly benefit.
+• At the end of your deferred period, if you still aren’t well enough to work, your insurer starts paying your agreed monthly benefit

 • You receive this benefit until you recover and return to work, reach your claims limit (for short term protection), or hit your policy’s cease age.